 We have completed a Phase 2 clinical trial of mavorixafor in patients with Warts, Hypogammaglobulinemia, Infections, and Myelokathexis, or WHIM, syndrome, which is a rare, inherited primary immunodeficiency disease.
-In June 2019, we announced the initiation of 4WHIM, a pivotal, 52-week Phase 3 global clinical trial of mavorixafor for the treatment of patients with WHIM syndrome.
+In June 2019, we initiated 4WHIM, a pivotal, 52-week Phase 3 global clinical trial of mavorixafor for the treatment of patients with WHIM syndrome.
 In November 2019, the U.S. Food and Drug Administration, or FDA, granted Breakthrough Therapy Designation for mavorixafor for the treatment of adults with WHIM.
-We had previously disclosed that we plan to report top-line data from this trial in the second half of 2021.
-Given the delays in clinical site activation and the pace of enrollment, both of which we believe are directly related to the COVID-19 pandemic, we now expect that the timing of reporting of results will be delayed into 2022.
+We continue to expect that the timing of reporting of top-line data from this trial will be delayed into 2022 due to the impact of the ongoing COVID pandemic.
 We are also investigating mavorixafor in combination with axitinib (Inlyta®), an FDA-approved small molecule tyrosine kinase inhibitor, in the Phase 2a portion of an open-label Phase 1/2 clinical trial in patients with clear cell renal cell carcinoma, or ccRCC.
 In September 2019, we announced positive results from the Phase 2a portion of this trial.
 We plan to pursue future development and potential commercialization of mavorixafor in ccRCC and other possible immuno-oncology indications only as part of a potential strategic collaboration.